ga-curriculum/lab-mlops-using-mlflow/lab.md

 **(Total Time: 90 minutes)**

-**Part 1: Introduction, Dataset Overview, and Setup (20 minutes)**
+**Part 1: Introduction, Dataset Overview, and Setup**

-- **Introduction (2 minutes)**
+- **Introduction**

-    *   **Welcome and Overview:** We're going to build a practical and simplified, MLOps pipeline.
+    *   **Overview:** We're going to build a practical and simplified, MLOps pipeline.
 Our goal is to take a machine learning model from development to a basic deployment, focusing on experiment tracking, model versioning, and serving predictions.

     *   **MLflow's Role:** We'll use MLflow as our central tool.
 Think of MLflow as a toolbox that helps us manage the lifecycle of our machine learning model.
 We'll use it to:
         *   **Track Experiments:**  Record different model training runs, parameters, and results.
 This is like keeping a detailed lab notebook.